aldec/Reference-Design/vunit/aes-encryption/doc/Detailed_Example_Description.md

 The project consists of:

-- source files: placed in src directory, they are all written in VHDL, contains AES encryption procedure, the top module is aes_enc.vhd.
+- source files: placed in [src](https://github.com/aldec/Reference-Design/tree/main/vunit/aes-encryption/src) directory, they are all written in VHDL, contains AES encryption procedure, the top module is aes_enc.vhd.

-- testbenches: placed in tb directory, written in VHDL, there are two different files depends on testing approach, tb_enc_hardcoded.vdh file is for hardcoded test case and tb_enc_generics.vhd file is used with randomized and not randomized generics-based test cases.
+- testbenches: placed in [tb](https://github.com/aldec/Reference-Design/tree/main/vunit/aes-encryption/tb) directory, written in VHDL.
+There are two different files depends on testing approach, tb_enc_hardcoded.vdh file is for hardcoded test case(s) and tb_enc_generics.vhd file is used with randomized and not randomized generics-based test cases.

-- Input data randomization script: rand_enc.py, used for create and randomize cipher key and plaintext, and calculation of expected ciphertext for comparison procedure.
+- Input data randomization script: [rand_enc.py](https://github.com/aldec/Reference-Design/blob/main/vunit/aes-encryption/rand_enc.py), used for create and randomize cipher key and plaintext, and calculation of expected ciphertext for comparison procedure.

-- Python run-script: file named 'run.py', responsible for adding project sources to a library, running different test cases, setting simulation flags and running VUnit main function.
+- Python run-script: file named [run.py](https://github.com/aldec/Reference-Design/blob/main/vunit/aes-encryption/run.py), responsible for adding project sources to a library, running different test cases, setting simulation and compilation options, adding additional functions and running VUnit main function.

 - Patch scripts: file named 'activehdl.py', necessary for proper work of multithreading operations in Active-HDL.
 Should be replacement for 'activehdl.py' file in vunit_hdl library directory (Windows only).